 A line source and a point source are the most probable means of disseminating information.
 The most efficient method of dispersing biological agents is via the use of a line source approach.

 What is the difference between chemical biological and nuclear weapons?

 Both chemical and nuclear weapons of mass destruction are capable of wreaking havoc.
 Nuclear weapons are formed by nuclear fission, while chemical weapons employ deadly chemicals to kill a large number of people.
 When compared to chemical weapons, nuclear weapons are more devastating and the damage they do is permanent.

 A CBRN emergency is a type of emergency that involves the use of chemicals, biological agents, or radiological materials.
 The acronym stands for Chemical, Biological, Radiological and Nuclear.
-Reference: cbrn specialist.
+These are best handled by a CBRN specialist.

 - cbrn handbook